deni64k/deni64k.github.io/_posts/2019-7-20-meta-serializers-practice.md

   * IPs, and
   * variable-length strings/integers.

-Once a peer, Bitcoin client application, opens an outbound connection, it advertizes its version with a command `version`.
-If the other peer accepts it, it replies with `verack` and sends its own version.
+Once a peer, Bitcoin client application, opens an outbound connection, it advertises its version with a command `version`.
+If the other peer accepts it, it replies with `verack` and sends its version.

-We will focus on implementation a simple command [`version`](https://en.bitcoin.it/wiki/Protocol_documentation#version), and a more complicated one, [`tx`](https://en.bitcoin.it/wiki/Protocol_documentation#tx) - it has conditional fields.
+We will focus on implementing a simple command [`version`](https://en.bitcoin.it/wiki/Protocol_documentation#version), and a more complicated one, [`tx`](https://en.bitcoin.it/wiki/Protocol_documentation#tx) - it has conditional fields.

-All the time I'll be referrening to my implementation available here: https://github.com/deni64k/btc.
+All the time, I'll be referring to my implementation available here: https://github.com/deni64k/btc.

 ## Implementation

 ### Basic types

 Before implementing commands, we should define our basic types forming the Bitcoin commands.
-For fundamential type such as `uint32_t`, `char[16]`, and variable-length strings, it is easy.
-We, basically, don't have to do anything besides the transport layer (about which I will tell later.)
+For fundamental types such as `uint32_t`, `char[16]`, and variable-length strings, it is easy.
+We don't have to do anything besides the transport layer (about which I will tell later.)

-For the types with special encoding, e.g. variable-length integers, we give it a separate type, [`var_int`](https://github.com/deni64k/btc/blob/master/src/common/types.hxx#L15):
+For the types with special encoding, e.g., variable-length integers, we give it a separate type, [`var_int`](https://github.com/deni64k/btc/blob/master/src/common/types.hxx#L15):

 ```c++
 struct var_int {